 This figure shows a schematic representation of the flow of nitrogen through the environment.
-The importance of bacteria in the cycle is immediately recognized as being a key element in the cycle, providing different forms of nitrogen compounds assimilable by higher organisms.
+Bacteria are a key aspect of the cycle, providing different forms of nitrogen compounds that can be utilised by higher organisms.
 Source: Wikipedia.

 Nitrogen occurs as several forms in the environment:

 As a gas, nitrogen is relatively inactive but can be converted to other more reactive forms by certain bacteria through a process called fixation.

 Nitrate-nitrogen is the concentration of nitrogen present in the form of the nitrate ion.
 Nitrate is a water soluble molecule made up of nitrogen and oxygen with the chemical formula NO3.
 It is a very important plant nutrient but because it is highly water soluble, it leaches through soils and into groundwater very easily, particularly after heavy rainfall.

 It is one of the most common contaminants of rivers, streams, lakes and groundwater in rural and urban areas.
 Sources of nitrate include excessive application of inorganic fertiliser, animal and human waste.
 Nitrogen fixation and soil cultivation can also cause nitrate leaching if poorly managed.
 On grazed pastures, animal urine patches can be a major source of nitrate leaching.